 Layering Underneath Your Ski Jacket

-Baselayers and their next-to-skin warmth are important for keeping you toasty and dry.
-A breathable and well-ventilated jacket will only perform as well as the baselayer underneath, so don’t skimp here.
-Synthetics, like those made by Patagonia or Helly Hansen, are comfortable and pull moisture away from your skin effectively at a reasonable cost.
-The downside is they are less soft and more prone to retaining unpleasant odors.
-Merino wool is expensive but excels in temperature regulation and odor prevention.
-On all but the coldest days, our go-to baselayers are lightweight or midweight options for a good balance of warmth and breathability.
+Baselayers are crucial for keeping you warm and dry.
+A breathable jacket will only work well if paired with a quality baselayer, so we recommend choosing wisely.
+Synthetic options, like those from Patagonia or Helly Hansen, are affordable and wick moisture well but are generally less soft than wool and more prone to holding onto stink.
+Merino wool, while expensive, excels in temperature regulation and odor resistance.
+For most conditions, lightweight or midweight baselayers offer a good balance of warmth and breathability.

-Back to Our Top Ski Jacket Picks Back to Our Ski Jacket Comparison Table
+Back to Our Top Ski Jacket Picks Back to Our Ski Jacket Comparison Tables

 Powered by Drupal